-\end{footnotesize} where the \verb+MAKNUM+ and the shift are not very portable and it is clear that lower case letters had not been invented. \item The file \verb+"reduce.red"+ contains a 4-line assembly code function for use for ordering variables.
-That needs adjustment. \item Anything that is specific to iterative \textit{vs} batch use is of course ``delicate''. \end{enumerate}
+where the \code{MAKNUM} and the shift are not very portable and it is clear that lower case letters were not been considered. \item The file \fname{reduce.red} contains a 4-line assembly code function for use for ordering variables.
+That needs adjustment. \item Anything that is specific to interactive \textit{vs} batch use is of course ``delicate''. \end{enumerate}

-\enlargethispage{2\baselineskip} The PDP10 scheme for covering all the above is just a clearly separated out 500 line prelude to the main {\sc reduce} code.
+Once \reduce{} is built it must be able to parse its own source --- but of course at the start of testing it has not been built!
+So to bootstrap it one starts by using an existing running version of \reduce{} to parse the file \fname{reduce.red} and emit the raw Lisp equivalent.
+In the files, there is also a \reduce{} source file dated 15 September 1972 that is all in Lisp.
+It includes many checks of the form \code{(EQ *MODE (QUOTE SYMBOLIC))} and that amounts to a signature of a system where executable parts of \reduce{} would be written in its own language.
+A version of \reduce{} in its own language needed a part directly Lisp-coded for bootstrapping, so Lisp versions like this will have persisted for a while even when the main development had moved on.

-Once {\sc reduce} is built it should be able to parse its own source - but of course at the start of testing it has not been built!
-So to bootstrap it one starts by using an existing running version of {\sc reduce} to parse the file \verb+"reduce.red"+ and emit the raw Lisp equivalent.
-Well of course for pragmentic reasons some of the machine-sensitive customizations are done ahead of that conversion.
-A current version of {\sc reduce} was used to make a file \verb+"reduce.lsp"+.
+For pragmatic reasons some of the machine-sensitive customizations are done ahead of that conversion.
+A current (\textit{i.e.} 2025) version of \reduce{} was used to make a file \fname{reduce.lsp}.
 For this conversion a number of behaviours that the current parser would have exhibited needed to be disabled, either by removing tags from property lists or by hiding some symbols completely.
-The file \verb+"reduce.red"+ was then hand-edited further to gain the level of compatibility between 1973 and 2025 standards that was needed.
+The file \fname{reduce.red} was then hand-edited further to gain the level of compatibility between 1973 and 2025 standards that was needed.